 JamieDey5 gets great results with her so soft cleaning method:

-Here's a nice video tutorial courtesy the Retroblasting folks: My Little Pony So-Soft Restoration: Part 1 - Deflocking
+Here's a video showing the process of a de-flock: My Little Pony So-Soft Restoration: Part 1 - Deflocking and here's a tutorial: MLPTP: Deflocking Tutorial

 Rub at tougher stains and marks with a q-tip and nail polish remover.
 Nail polish remover with acetone tends to work best.
 Be careful not to get any of the remover on the painted areas of the pony as it will take them off.
 Photos courtesy BabyIceCrystal.

-Sun-fading will fade many stains completely away, and is usually the next thing collectors try before harsher chemicals..
-Cover everything but the affected area especially areas that will fade such as hair, symbols, and eyes, with paper towel and leave the pony in direct sunlight for as long as needed.
-This can go very quicky in areas with intense sun, or take months in cloudier areas.
-Aluminum foil is often used to cover the pony's body, but this can have a yellowing effect on their vinyl.
+Sun-fading will fade many stains and yellowing without the need for harsh chemicals and works on any color of pony.
+Cover everything but the affected area with paper towel , secure it with tape, and leave the pony in direct sunlight or under a UV bulb for as long as needed.
+This can go quickly in areas with intense sun, or take months in cloudier areas.

-Simply leave your stained pony soaking in a clear container of Hydrogen Peroxide exposed to the sun.
+Leave your stained pony soaking in a clear container filled with Hydrogen Peroxide and exposed to the sun or a UV bulb.
 You can get Hydrogen Peroxide in the pharmacy section of any store.
 The amount of time you need to leave the pony soaking will vary by the amount of sunlight in your area.
 Peroxide breaks down into water and oxygen quickly when exposed to sunlight, so you may need to change the solution when it's necessary to leave a pony soaking for long periods of time.
-This can often be used with ponies who will burn during regular sunfading.
+This can sometimes be a safer option for ponies who will burn during regular sunfading.

 If you'd like to re-flock your deflocked so soft pony, here is a lovely tutorial by CherryCake on how to do so: So Soft-Ifying Applejack.
-Flocking is available at various craft stores and online.
-You can order it at restoredoll.com or at Hobby & Craft Flocking and Supplies.
-So far, no craft flocking has been found that matches the texture of the original so soft flocking.
-You can use the craft flocking to touch up rubs on your so soft ponies, but the texture will not match and the difference is visible.
+Flocking is available just about anywhere that sells craft supplies.
+I don't know of craft flocking has been found that matches the texture of the original so soft flocking.
+You can use the craft flocking to touch up rubs on your so soft ponies, but the texture may not match.

 This is when a ponies legs are bent in a funny way that prevents it from standing correctly.
 They may also have dents in their bodies.